Traveling for Free: Seven Tips

 Cultural immersion, new skills, and beautiful places, what more could you want?

 There are a few websites online that cater to those individuals seeking to travel in this way.
 Try workaway.info and wwoof.net for farming specific opportunities.
 Both have an initial startup membership fee.

 Cycle touring has become an increasingly popular way to travel, and with good reason.
 Not only is it free (once you have a bicycle of course), but it also allows slow travel, so you can really engage with the environment you cycle through, and the people you meet along the way.

 As Lucy, an avid cycle tourer from the UK, says “Cycle touring allows you to travel immersed in your own world, and the world around you…no more metal and glass box between you, [just] the open air, hearing and smelling everything… In short, your trip will become a talking point and you will soon be absorbed in the communities around you.”

 The only downside of cycling is setting up to do so can be a little expensive.
 However, plenty of people have old stuff that they are willing to give away so don’t be afraid to ask on social media.
-You might be surprised what you find donated.
-If you can find a way to get there with your bike, you’ll have a free way to get around where ever you want to go!
+You might be surprised by what you find donated.
+If you can find a way to get there on your bike, you’ll have a free way to get around where ever you want to go!

 If you don’t have a bicycle or don’t know how to ride one, perhaps walking might be for you?
-There are hundreds of long trails around the world famous for taking the adventurous traveler through some stunning scenery.
+There are hundreds of long trails around the world-famous for taking the adventurous traveler through some stunning scenery.